Sonatas & Partitas for Solo Violin (1720)

 “[Bach] often played [his Sonatas & Partitas] on the clavichord, adding as much harmony as he deemed necessary.
 He recognized here the need for a resonant harmony that could not be completely realized in the original composition.”J. F. Agricola (pupil of J. S. Bach)

 Livestream concert — a solo recital including selections from Bach’s Sonatas & Partitas for Solo Violin, arranged for harpsichord.
-Recorded live on March 17, 2021 at Koerner Hall, Toronto.
+Streamed on March 28, 2021 from Koerner Hall, Toronto.

 Preface to the Edition